AngryBeaver/beavers-mobile/README.md

 ### Messed up styles
 it is not that good in combination with [mobile improvements](https://gitlab.com/fvtt-modules-lab/mobile-improvements) which is a way better mobile module than mine but it just did not fit me.
+### Can't login on mobile
+Sometime mobile devices have problem when logging into foundry.
+The trick is do not hit enter after password.
+While the keyboard popup is still up press the login button.
+That at least helped me on some devices.

 # Credits
 project structure is copied from midi-qol (gulpfile,package.json,tsconcig.json)